tonno7103/DualCord/readme.md

 ```bash
 $ memcached -d
 ```
+6) Change on the discordV3/utils/path.json and PhpSide/storage/configs.json the address of the site and the port if you are using a localhost set the following address: `http://localhost:`
 7) Now you can run the following command to start the application you must use two different terminals.
 ```bash
 $ ./nodeStart.bat